74Jesse19/workout-terraform/README.md

 ## Setting Up Infrastructure with Terraform

-1. **Create Terraform Configuration:**
+1. **Terraform Configuration:**

-   - This terrafrom configuration includes these resources:
+   - The file main.tf is a terraform configuration that includes these resources:
-     - 3 Servers (Artifactory, Backend, Frontend)
+     - 3 Servers (Artifactory, Backend, Frontend) with Elastic IP's for public access
      - DynamoDB
      - Internet Gateway
      - Public Subnet with a Route Table and route to Internet Gateway